 At the start of the walk

-Gather people together, checking everyone travelling from Harvey Road or directly to the start has arrived.
+Gather people together, checking that everyone booked has arrived.
 Give brief details of the walk, the lunch stop, (including information on any possible pub stop and where people with packed lunches can consume them) and an estimated time of return.
 If eating at a pub please circulate the menu with a pen/clipboard so that people can write down their choices.
 This makes it much easier when phoning through advance orders – either at the start of the walk or mid-morning break.
 Figure of eight walks can start from a pub car park – and it may in these cases be possible to order food directly with the pub at the start of the walk, but this will have to be arranged in advance.
 In any case, give the pub an idea of the time you expect to arrive for lunch.

 Do a head count, including your own, and if there are 12+ ask someone to be the ‘back marker’.
 It is advisable to ask someone who is reasonably fit!
 They may have to walk quickly if any problems arise.
 Ask walkers to keep a look out for those behind, particularly at turnings off the path, and let you know if anyone is delayed.